Dolores Keane: Solo career

 Keane lived and worked in London for several years with Faulkner, before they moved to Ireland in the early 1980s.
 They worked on a series of film scores and programmes for the BBC and formed two successful bands, The Reel Union and Kinvara.
 During this period Keane recorded her first solo album, There Was a Maid in 1978.
 This was followed by two other releases, Broken Hearted I'll Wander (1979) and Farewell to Eirinn (1980), which gave credit to Faulkner.
 In the mid-1980s, she rejoined De Dannan and recorded the albums Anthem and Ballroom with them.

 Keane turned her attention, once again, to her solo career in 1988.
 It saw the release of the eponymous Dolores Keane album.
 Her follow-up album A Lion in a Cage, which was released in 1989, featured a song written by Faulkner called "Lion in a Cage", protesting the imprisonment of Nelson Mandela.
 It became Keane's first Irish number-one single, and she performed the hit at the celebration of his release.
-This exposure expanded Keane's reputation and popularity worldwide.
 A new facet was added to Dolores' career when she played the female lead in the Dublin production of Brendan Behan's The Hostage, a new translation by Niall Tóibín and Michael Scott, the opening night of which was attended by Mary Robinson, the President of Ireland at the time.